sdsc/website-summer-institute-2019/_sections/logistics-3-housing.md

 * [UC San Diego Guest Housing](https://hdh.ucsd.edu/conferences/pages/GuestHousing.html)
 * Guest Housing inquiries: guesthousing@ucsd.edu
-* Check Inn: 2202 Scholars Drive North, La Jolla, 92093
+* Check-in at the Village ([Click to Open Location](https://goo.gl/maps/a41QB6j4eFkBcHUm9)): 2202 Scholars Drive North, La Jolla, 92093

 #### Local Hotels
 There are many hotel options surrounding UC San Diego and SDSC.
 The few listed below are located just off campus and may offer a university rate.
 Be sure to ask if a "UCSD Rate" is available when contacting hotel.
 An extended list of hotels can be found on the [SDSC Visitor page](http://www.sdsc.edu/about_sdsc/visitor_info.html).